-To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the pattern of development along Pacific Avenue, building facades shall introduce variation at general intervals of 25 to 50 feet horizontal distance with the use of:
+To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the pattern of development along Pacific Avenue, building facades shall introduce variation at general intervals of 25 to 50 feet with the use of:

 - fenestration,

-- architectural elements,
+- architectural elements.

 - building materials, and/or

 - building planes.

 Large, uninterrupted expanses of horizontal or vertical wall surface shall be avoided.
 Regardless of property lines, the appearance shall be of a street with varying architectural treatments at intervals of no more than 50 to 75 feet.
-The multiple rhythms shall be created through the careful design of building elements and three-dimensional articulation of building elements sufficient to mitigate the presence of long, blank walls along Pacific Avenue, Front Street, and Cedar Street, the Spruce Street Plaza, the east-west streets, and the alleys.
+The multiple rhythms shall be created through the careful design of building elements and three-dimensional articulation of building elements sufficient to mitigate the presence of long, blank walls along Pacific Avenue, Front Street and Cedar Street the east-west streets, and the alleys.
 Elements that make up the rhythmic variation may include, but are not limited to:

-- recessed windows as described in SCMC 24.12.185;
+- recessed windows;

 - projecting windows;

 - bay windows;

-- structural elements:
+- structural elements;

 - surface textures, patterns and colors;

-- trim elements;
+- trim elements:

-- balconies;
+- balconies:

-- belt-cornices:
+- belt-cornices;

-- cornices:
+- cornices;

-- building modulations as described in SCMC 24.12.185;

-- awnings and shutters; and
+- · awnings and shutters; and

-- landscape elements including living walls or vines.
+- landscape elements.

-11. Cornices and Belt Courses.
+5. Cornices and Belt Courses.